-The MRC is proud to collaborate with a number of Royal Colleges and charity funders to offer jointly funded CRTF awards each round.
+The MRC is also proud to collaborate with a number of Royal Colleges and charity funders to offer jointly funded CRTF awards each round.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

-To apply for joint funding, applicants must upload the joint funding form (DOCX, 44KB) as part of their cover letter.
+All applications are considered in open competition; therefore a request for joint funding will have no effect on the outcome of your application.
+To apply for joint funding, applicants must upload the joint funding form (DOCX, 39KB) as part of their cover letter.

 - Clinically qualified applicants are expected to be undertaking their specialty training and have completed their Membership of the Royal College of Physicians (MRCP) (or equivalent) exams.

 - Applicants should be at an appropriate point in their clinical training to undertake a PhD, and should have clear plans for the completion of their specialty training.
 Applicants should consult their deanery about undertaking a PhD and their plans to complete specialty training before developing an application.